A Russian man pleaded guilty over one of the biggest-ever hacks, where 100 million people’s data was stolen from US companies like JPMorgan Chase

 In 2019, JPMorgan Chase agreed to pay a 5.28 billion dollar fine for their role in the 2015 hacking incident that stole data from over 83 million customers and clients.
 In addition to the financial penalty, the government had a list of other requirements for JPMorgan Chase that included additional restrictions on cybersecurity along with better responses to data breaches.

 The Department of Justice and Financial Industry Regulatory Authority required that JPMorgan Chase improve its IT infrastructure including protecting customer data, appointing a chief security officer who reports directly to the board of directors, creating enhanced internal supervision and overseeing its third-party vendors.
-Additionally they created a two-year mandatory corporate compliance plan that outlined detailed procedures for monitoring risk management, testing systems at least annually and conducting third-party vendor due diligence reviews.
+Additionally they created a two-year mandatory corporate compliance plan that outlined detailed procedures for monitoring risk management, testing systems at least annually and conducting third-party vendor due diligence analysis.

 Finally, JPMorgan Chase had to implement new processes to inform customers when their account information or personal information is subject to a hack or breach.
 This included providing written notice with instructions on how customers can protect themselves from potential fraudulent activity and identity theft and giving them access to free credit monitoring services when available.